duca7/css-resources/README.md

 * [mdn](https://developer.mozilla.org/en-US/docs/Learn/CSS): provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and progressive web apps.
 * [web.dev](https://web.dev/learn/css/): take advantage of the latest modern technologies to build amazing web experiences for everyone.
 * [w3schools](https://www.w3schools.com/css/): free Tutorials with Examples of HTML, CSS, Bootstrap,...
+* [CSS Reference](https://cssreference.io/): is a free visual guide to CSS.
+It features the most popular properties, and explains them with illustrated and    animated examples.
 <sup>[back to table of contents](#table-of-contents)</sup>

 # Blog